 This easy to make andouille sausage recipe can be hot smoked or cooked fresh, but is best when cold smoked, which gives the sausage a deep, smoky flavor.

 Extended cold smoking also removes some moisture from the sausages, concentrating flavor and giving the andouille a firmer texture.

 Andouille is a pork sausage, with the meat being coarsely ground and heavily seasoned.
 The sausages are traditionally stuffed into natural casings and cold smoked for many hours, which gives them the strong smoke flavor they are famous for.

 If you don't want to take the time cold smoking requires, you can hot smoke them at 175-200 degrees for 3 to 5 hours, or until the internal temperature reaches 155 degrees Fahrenheit.
 At that point the sausages can be eaten as-is, or used as a recipe ingredient.

-The fruits of this andouille sausage recipe can be safely refrigerated for up to five days, and will keep in the freezer for up 2 months... if any of 'em last that long!
+The sausages can be safely refrigerated for up to five days and will keep in the freezer for up 2 months... if any of 'em last that long!